ddurdle/plex-db-sync/README.md

 ```
 The script stops and starts Plex Media Server for a very short period of time to make updates.
 Due to buffering and reconnections, this does not impact clients when playing, except perhaps on the first run when a very large number of records are being updated.

+Modified from original to generate only generate the two SQL files to apply to the databases.

 ## Docker
 The following example is for docker-compose.
 It assumes you are running one Plex server locally, and another remotely.
 ```